Last updated: Nov-14-2022

 Many organizations that use Cloudinary have thousands, if not millions, of digital assets stored in their system.
-However, certain users on the account may not need to access all the images, videos and raw files.
+However, certain DAM users may not need to access all the images, videos and raw files.

 Because of this, Cloudinary offers the ability to add a layer of security to your folders, allowing access to only those who have the proper permissions to do so.